 Seen as a key feature in eco-friendly toilets, dual flush has two settings whereby a person can conserve water by choosing the option which uses lesser amounts of water to flush.

 The entire structure is built from a uniform material such as porcelain hence the name one piece.

-Gallons Per Flush is indicative of the amount of water consumed in a single flush as a measure to check efficiency on water consumption.
+Gallons Per Flush is indicative of the amount of water consumed in a single flush to check efficiency on water consumption.

-used to describe the flow arrangement devised to flush the WC pans—where either the water is guided through or under the rim depending on the type of rim used.
+Used to describe the flow arrangement devised to flush the WC pans—where the water is guided through or under the rim depending on the type of rim used.

 Bathrooms are complex by nature, and with more homeowners tackling DIY bathroom remodels or getting involved in the selection and purchase of components than ever before, it only makes sense that these homeowners get a better grasp on what it is that they’re choosing and installing.
 Encompassing all components of the bathroom, from luxury items such as heated towel rails to basic items such as toilets, this guide can assist homeowners in selecting the right item for every part of their bathroom design.
 Whether needing to determine the difference between a close-coupled toilet and a one-piece toilet, or wanting to know what a concealed trap way is on a different model, this guide is designed to make the selection process easier.
 Knowledge is power, and with the ability to understand basic abbreviations such as GPM (gallons per minute) as well things such as the difference between countertop and undermount sink basins, users can make better choices for their bathrooms.

 At QS Supplies, the consumer’s needs come first, which is why this Help Center was created.
 Now even the most inexperienced homeowner can determine exactly what they need for their bathroom, and order it without unnecessary stress or worry that they aren’t purchasing the right thing.

 Check out the Help Center for every question on bathroom fixtures, plumbing, or components to ensure the right part is ordered every time.